GENIUS Art raises public awareness to take action on global environmental problems and solutions.

 ART | Short Film

 Rich with a variety of stories and purposes, sequential imagery has been used for over 200 years to capture and hold the public’s attention.
-Short films and animations have been a popular choice for artist with a vision best shared as a sequence.
+Short films and animations have been a popular choice for the artist with a vision best shared as a sequence.
 With the arrival of short digital video, this art form has exploded and gone viral, thanks to online sites such as YouTube.

 ART | Poster Design